How to Prepare for the MEXT Scholarship Interview (Embassy)

 When you first enter the room, you should bow to the interview panel.
 If you are confident in your Japanese, you can also say よろしくお願いします (yoroshiku onegaishimasu).
 They will direct you to sit.

-Address your answers to the panel member who asked the question, but make eye contact with the others, as well, while you speak.
-If you get a multi-part question and forget the second part halfway through your answer, go ahead and ask the questioner to repeat the second half.
+Address your answers to the panel member who asked the question, but make eye contact with the others while you speak, too.
+If you get a multi-part question and forget the second part halfway through your answer, do not hesitate to ask the questioner to repeat the second half.

 Once the interview is over, you also want to stop at the door, bow again and thank them for the interview. (ありがとうございます arigato gozaimasu).